 Now how do we define the days of Noah?
 Well let me just give you a simple definition.
 They were wicked days.
 In fact, in Genesis 6:5 it says that all the imagination or the intent of the hearts of man was only evil continually.
 They were vile.
 They were evil.
 Evil was rampant.
 Evil was dominant.
 Evil was singular.
 It was such a wretched and evil period of time that demon-possessed men were ravaging women.
 It was a culture of demonic possession and it was a culture of sexual abandonment and all manner of wretchedness.
 So vile that God drowned the entire world.

 There's another very important thing to keep in mind.
 As you read the book of Revelation, when we get to this world, evil is going to be rampant because hell is going to open up and belch out a force of demons that have been kept captive for a while.
 There are some temporarily bound demons who are going to be released from their place of being bound in the pit.
-Read the ninth chapter of Revelation.
-They are belched out of hell and they run amuck across the earth.
+Read the 9th chapter of Revelation.
+They are belched out of hell and they run amok across the earth.
 In 2 Thessalonians chapter 2 verses 6 and 7 we also read that up until that future time the Spirit of God restrains evil in the world.
-The Spirit of God is called the restrainer, He restrains evil, He holds back evil.
-When Romans 1 takes effect and God abandons society, that restraint is lessened.
-But in the future, it will be removed, according to 2 Thessalonians 2:6 and 7, the restrainer will no longer restrain so you have hell belching forth demons who heretofore had been bound do their damage in the world and you have the restrainer pulling back all restraint and letting evil run its maximum level.
-So the description of that world is a kind of evil that is the unfolding of what the Bible calls the mystery of lawlessness which heretofore has been kept in check so we didn't know what it looked like in its full expansion, but he mystery will no longer be a mystery in that day.
-So it will be like the day of Noah and like the day of Lot in the massive consuming widespread evil of the world.
+The Spirit of God is called the restrainer.
+He restrains evil.
+He holds back evil.
+When Romans 1 takes effect and God abandons a society, that restraint is lessened.
+But in the future, it will be removed.
+According to 2 Thessalonians 2:6 and 7, the restrainer will no longer restrain.
+So you have hell belching forth demons who heretofore had been bound do their damage in the world and you have the restrainer pulling back all restraint and letting evil run its maximum level.
+And so the description of that world is a kind of evil that is the unfolding of what the Bible calls the mystery of lawlessness which heretofore has been kept in check so we didn't know what it looked like in its full expansion, but he mystery will no longer be a mystery in that day.
+So it will be like the day of Noah and like the day of Lot in the massive, consuming, widespread evil of the world.

 But I want you to notice something else.
 There's an analogy here that is very helpful.
 Before the Flood, Noah is taken into safety in an ark.
 Before the fire and brimstone, Lot and his daughters are taken to safety on a mountain.
 And before the unfolding of judgment, believe me, God will rescue His own.
-And the ark of safety is the Rapture of the church, the gathering together of His own and then the judgment begins to be poured out.
-And even those that are converted during the time of the Tribulation, they will be rescued from that judgment and we'll see that in our study next time, how that they are secured in the midst of judgment.
-But it's an analogy of the Rapture.
-Noah and his family are caught away, then comes the judgment.
-Lot and his daughters are caught away, then comes the judgment.
-In the future, the redeemed and the beloved of the Lord are caught away in those marvelous Rapture passages, we have no hint of judgment, John 14, 1 Thessalonians 4, 1 Corinthians 15, were caught away and then comes judgment.
+And the ark of safety is the rapture of the church, the gathering together of His own, and then the judgment begins to be poured out.
+And even those that are converted during the time of the tribulation, they will be rescued from that judgment and we'll see that in our study next time, how that they are secured in the midst of judgment.
+But it's an analogy to the rapture.
+Noah and his family are caught away.
+Then comes the judgment.
+Lot and his daughters are caught away.
+Then comes the judgment.
+In the future, the redeemed and the beloved of the Lord are caught away in those marvelous rapture passages, we have no hint of judgment, John 14, 1 Thessalonians 4, 1 Corinthians 15, we’re caught away and then comes judgment.
 It is a time of entire devastation.
 When you have the earth flooded, it is entirely devastated.
 When you have the area of the cities of the plain buried under fire and brimstone, it is a time of entire devastation.
 And when the Lord Jesus comes, He will so devastate this earth that He has to reshape it.
-This isn't the final new heaven and new earth, but He reconstitutes it in a Edenic like restoration, that's why it's called the times of restoration in Acts 3 as I read to you.
+This isn't the final new heaven and new earth, but He reconstitutes it in a Edenic like restoration.
+That's why it's called the times of restoration in Acts 3 as I read to you.

 That's the way it's going to be in the time of the coming of the Son of Man.
 This is the pattern that we need to understand because this is what the Lord has given us.
 It's horrific to think about it.
-How could the world seeing judgment falling all around them, how could the world hearing supernatural preachers preaching the gospel still reject?
-In fact, in the book of Revelation they actually shake their fist at God, curse Him because they know it's coming from Him.
+How could the world, seeing judgment falling all around them, how could the world hearing supernatural preachers preaching the gospel still reject?
+In fact, in the book of Revelation they actually shake their fist at God, curse Him, because they know it's coming from Him.
 The world goes on with its busy routines.
 The world goes on engulfed in its sin.
 The world rejects all the warnings, all the messages.
-Jesus said it, we learned it, didn't we, in the sixteenth chapter of Luke, "If they don't believe Moses and the prophets, they wouldn't believe though someone was...what?...raised from the dead."
+Jesus said it, we learned it, didn't we, in the 16th chapter of Luke, "If they don't believe Moses and the prophets, they wouldn't believe though someone was” what? “raised from the dead."

 Now, next time we're going to see the final three characteristics of His time of return.
 Let's pray.